-Self-awareness introduction is the foundation of all other personal competency posts in this website.
-I will try to speak as simple and friendly as possible, but don’t be fooled about the importance and the intensity of the subject.
-If you are a book person, I have introduced some references you may find interesting and helpful at the end of the post.
+Self-awareness is the foundation of all other personal competency articles on this website.
+I will try to explain it in simple terms, but don’t be fooled about the importance and the complexity of the subject.
+If you are a book person, I have introduced some references you may find interesting and helpful at the end of the article.

-You were there before I happened, perhaps you’ll find the solution there.
-Conflict
+You were there before I happened, perhaps you’ll find the solution.

-In the best case scenario -if the scenario is in fact a fairy-tale one-, everyone gets along all the time.
+In the best case scenario -if the scenario is in fact a fairytale-, everyone gets along all the time.
 How?
 They simply happen to feel and think the same.
 Well, this is not the real world, is it?
 Until the day it becomes true, let’s explore some other possibilities.

 In the real world, where people are allowed to be different and in fact have the freedom to show it (or not), individuals tend to differ from each other in two main aspects.
 Every person feels and thinks about a subject differently from another.
 Now this gap may be as small as fissure or as big as the Grand Canyon.
 And to make it more complicated, it doesn’t matter if you are related by blood or not.
 There is good news in the last statement: people may be complete strangers, but have a lot in common.